Locarno Film Festival to screen 221 movies

 A total of 221 films will be screened, including 150 feature films, 70 short films and a TV series.
 The festival will open with the world premiere screening in Piazza Grande of Le Pays d’Arto by Tamara Stepanyan, a co-production between France and Armenia.

-“After viewing all the films, i”It is clear that many deal with the theme of relationships,” said Nazzaro.
-“Many films highlight conflicts.
+“It is clear that many films deal with the theme of relationships,” said Nazzaro.
+“Many highlight conflicts.
 We wanted to structure the programme in such a way that in 30 years’ time we could say that the festival was up to date”.

 More